Ofek-Carpassi/Ofek-Carpassi/README.md

 When I'm not immersed in lines of code, you'll often find me indulging in my passions outside the digital realm.
 I'm an avid Formula 1 enthusiast, eagerly following the exhilarating races and the latest updates from the paddock.
 Additionally, I find solace and strength in martial arts, regularly training in MMA and Krav Maga.
 You might also catch me at the gym, pushing my limits and staying fit.

 ## 📫 How to reach me
 I'm always open to connecting with like-minded individuals.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/ofek-carpassi-13b324243/).
+Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/ofek-carpassi-13b324243/).

 ##
 > _"Whatever it takes."_ - McLaren F1 team <br>